akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Rarely."

 "Godfrey has been called shadow and whelp and coin.
 He's been overlooked his whole life.
-If he marries a princess, he'll still be a shadow—just a shadow with a richer wife.
+If he marries a king's daughter, he'll still be a shadow—just a shadow with a richer wife.
 But this girl…" He trailed off.

 "This girl?"